microsoft/visionmetrics/README.md

   - `RetrievalPrecisionRecallCurveNPoints`: computes a Precision-Recall Curve, interpolated at k points and averaged over all samples.

 ### Grounding
-  - `Recall`: computes Recall@k, which is the percentage of correct grounding in top-k among all relevant items
+  - `Recall`: computes Recall@k, which is the percentage of correct grounding in top-k among all relevant items.

 ## Example Usage

 ```python